 Malaysia has one of the largest pickleball communities in Southeast Asia, driven by an enthusiastic Chinese-Malaysian base and 20+ active courts in Kuala Lumpur alone.

-"KL surprised me more than any other city.
-Twenty-plus courts, multiple drop-in sessions every day, and prices that make Bangkok look expensive."
+"KL surprised me more than I expected.
+Twenty-plus courts, multiple drop-in sessions every day, and prices that make it one of the best value scenes in the region."

 Malaysia's pickleball boom is largely powered by the Chinese-Malaysian community — organised, social, and deeply embedded in badminton culture, which gave them a running head start.
 Kuala Lumpur now has more than 20 active courts, a mix of indoor air-conditioned clubs and outdoor floodlit parks, running morning sessions, evening sessions, and weekend tournaments every week.